 Information about our most recent Ofsted Inspection Report and link to Ofsted Parent View can be found here.

 Key Stage 2 Results & School Performance Tables

 Information related to our Key Stage 2 results & school performance tables can be found here.

 As a local authority maintained school, we follow the National Curriculum as set out by the Department of Education.
 Information about our school curriculum, can be found in our Curriculum area, and further information about learning in each year group can be found in Year Group Information.
 In addition, we provide a wide range of arts and cultural enrichment for the children at Mellor.
-For more detail see Arts at Mellor and our Space projects.
+For more detail see Creativity at Mellor.

 Children in the EYFS, Year 1 and 2, take part in daily phonics sessions following a Systematic Synthetic Phonics Programme by ALS (Ann Louise Smalberger Letters and Sounds).
 Children start Phase 2 phonics as soon as they enter Reception so that they acquire the key skills necessary to read and spell and are well prepared for transition to Year 1.
 Staff have been fully trained to ensure a consistent and structured approach is used across all phases.
 Additional Phonics sessions are delivered across the school as part of the interventions we offer at Mellor.

 Reading is prioritised at Mellor because we recognise it is the key to children unlocking the wider curriculum.
 Staff actively foster and promote a love for reading and regularly share and recommend texts to children.

 Children in all year groups take part in guided and shared reading sessions throughout the week.